mimblewimble/grin-rfcs/text/0000-early-payment-proofs.md

   - receiver public nonce
   - receiver public excess
   - `sender_address`
+The receiver will sign this data in the first round of RSR flow, leaving the sender to commit to remaining payment details in their following step.
+There is no need for this proof type in SRS flow, as the simpler Invoice type suffices.

-The witness is a triple (s,i,C,m) where i is the MMR index of an on-chain kernel K with commitment C, satisfying s\*G = R + e\*X, where R is the receiver public nonce, X is the receiver public excess, and e is the hash challenge of kernel K.
+The witness is a quadruple (s,i,C,m) where i is the MMR index of an on-chain kernel K with commitment C, satisfying s\*G = R + e\*X, where R is the receiver public nonce, X is the receiver public excess, and e is the hash challenge of kernel K.
 Additionally, the sender nonce Rs, computed as the difference between kernel nonce and receiver public nonce,